BestTimesToVisit.com Logo

 safety

-Helsinki is incredibly safe, but like any city, be aware of your surroundings, especially late at night in busier areas.
-Pickpocketing is rare but can happen in crowded tourist spots or on public transport, so keep your valuables secure.
+Helsinki is incredibly safe, but like any city, be aware of your surroundings, especially in crowded tourist areas or late at night.
+Pickpocketing is rare but can happen, so keep your valuables secure.
+You'll notice Finns are generally reserved but helpful if you ask for assistance.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.